 During the summer, you can enjoy soaring through the treetops on a suspended recumbent bicycle with VéloVolant, choose short or long hikes on the 22 kms of marked trails in the forest, and visit the Highland cattle of the working farm.
 You can also rent single and double kayaks, stand-up paddleboards, or tubes to travel along the Missisquoi River.
 My kids loved their tubing excursion and happily floated along, stopped on the shores for snacks, and swam in the shallow water.

-The area is also fantastic for star gazing and Au Diable Vert was recently certified as a Canadian Dark Sky Preserve.
+The area is also fantastic for star gazing and Au Diable Vert is certified as a Canadian Dark Sky Preserve.
 If you’d like to learn more about the skies above, visit the multilevel mountainside amphitheatre, specially designed for National Geographic’s ObservÉtoiles, the world’s first open-air augmented reality planetarium.

 Activities on site: VéloVolant, hiking, farm visit, kayaking, SUP, tubing, swimming pond, star gazing.